zthart/eurorack-breakout/README.md

 - Pad jumpers for the 3v3 and 5v enable lines are incorporated into the schematic and labelled as `JP1` and `JP2` respectively.
 - Capacitor reference values have changed. `C1-C3` are the two aluminum and ceramic decoupling capacitor for the 3v3 circuit. `C4-C6` are the two aluminum and ceramic decoupling capacitor for the 5v circuit.
 - The project licence has been switched to the CERN-OHL-P v2 license, and the silkscreen updated accordingly.

+A panel of these boards has been sent off to the fab.